ceremcem/smith-sync/README.md

 ### `sync`

-Shell scrip to sychronize target and destination in the same hierarchy.
+Shell scrip to sychronize source and destination in the same hierarchy.

 ```console
 $ ./sync /path/to/source/snapshots /path/to/dest/snapshots